-Since the Acquisition, Wallbridge has updated the mineral resource estimate, completed a positive prefeasibility study which indicated \$6,600,000 pre-tax cash flows with a 92% internal rate of return demonstrating the attractive economics of Fenelon Gold within the top 100 metres of the deposit (see Wallbridge press release dated March 6, 2017).
+Since the Acquisition, Wallbridge has updated the mineral resource estimate, completed a positive prefeasibility study and a 33,500-tonne bulk sample with reconciled grade of 18.5 grams per tonne of gold.
+These efforts have demonstrated the attractive economics of Fenelon Gold within the top 100 metres of the deposit.